 A limited liability company can be formed by a minimum of two and a maximum of 50 persons whose liability is limited to their shares in the company’s capital.
-Such companies are recognised as offering a suitable structure for organisations interested in developing a long term relationship in the local market.
+Such companies are recognized as offering a suitable structure for organizations interested in developing a long-term relationship in the local market.

 In Dubai, the minimum capital is currently Dh.
 300,000 (US$ 82,000), contributed in cash or in kind.
 While foreign equity in the company may not exceed 49%, profit and loss distribution can be prescribed.
 Responsibility for the management of a limited liability company can be vested in the foreign or national partners or a third party.

-The following steps are required in establishing a limited liability company in Dubai.
+The following steps are required for establishing a limited liability company in Dubai

 The Commercial Companies Law also covers the formation and regulation of branches and representative offices of foreign companies in the UAE and stipulates that they may be 100% foreign owned, provided a local agent is appointed.